ai/audio-recorder-polyfill/README.md

 In this case, polyfill will be downloaded only by Edge and Safari.
 Good browsers will download less.

-We recommend you to use the polyfills even when the browser nativetely supports `MediaRecorder` (like Chrome) in order to make the recorded data play on every browser.
+We recommend you to use the polyfill even when the browser nativetely supports `MediaRecorder` (like Chrome) in order to make the recorded data play on every browser.

 ```diff
   entry: {